6i-software/vba-monologger/docs/src/under-the-hood/handler.md

 ## Modeling

 The interface `VBAMonologger.Handler.HandlerInterface` defines the standard behavior that all handler implementations must follow.

-This interface specifies the necessary properties and methods to control how and where log records are processed.
+It provides a standardized, modular way to add various logging handlers without needing to change client code.
+By implementing this interface, different handlers can easily be added to support new output targets or custom logging behavior as needed.
+Handlers can be configured independently with custom formatters, levels, and bubbling behavior, offering fine-grained control over how and where logs are managed.

 ```mermaid
 classDiagram